-M/s Deloitte Haskins & Sells LLP, Chartered Accountants, were appointed to act as statutory auditor for period of five (5) years from conclusion of 35th Annual General Meeting (for financial year 2019-2020) till conclusion of 40th Annual General Meeting (to be held for financial year 2024-25) of the Company.
-M/s Deloitte Haskins & Sells LLP consented to act as statutory auditor and has confirmed that their appointment will be within the limits prescribed under the Companies Act, 2013.
+M/s Deloitte Haskins & Sells LLP, Chartered Accountants, were appointed to act as Statutory Auditor for a period of 5 years from the conclusion of 35th Annual General meeting (for the financial year 2019-2020) till conclusion of 40th Annual General Meeting (to be held for the financial year 2024-25) of the Company.
+M/s Deloitte Haskins & Sells LLP consented to Act as statutory auditor and has confirmed that their appointment will be within the limits prescribed under the Companies Act, 2013.